184.108.40.206 Legitimacy of Consultations

 Such arguments would disenfranchise underprivileged members of society, breaching their rights and delegitimising governance from their perspective, but consultative governance offers a way out.
 The competence that Brennan seeks does not have to reside in all his fellow citizens – but should be required of their representatives during a consultation.

 In some circumstances, then, consultation might be more legitimate than universal voting – but safeguards are necessary to ensure that processes and outcomes are accepted as legitimate:

-- A robust registration mechanism would be needed – to register the level of support for each group and to avoid people being represented more than once on the same issue – so that it would be possible to know how much weight to attach to each group in the bargaining process.
+● A robust registration mechanism would be needed for interest groups – to register the level of support for each group and to avoid people being represented more than once on the same issue – so that it would be possible to know how much weight to attach to each group in the bargaining process.

 Provided that all of the above safeguards are present, consultation can greatly increase people’s confidence that their government is taking proper account of their interests.
 Policies can be seen to be adaptable and inclusive: accommodating minorities and sectional interests where it is possible to do so without infringing the rights of the majority.

 Consultative governance is being implemented in some democracies; in a British example, HS2 launches public consultations on plans to extend the railway north.
-Authoritarian governments, to ensure their long-term survival, also have an interest in improving their communications with the people; the Chinese government, for example, has been experimenting with consultation (184.108.40.206).
+Authoritarian governments, to ensure their long-term survival, also have an incentive to make some aspects of governance negotiable (18.104.22.168).

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/6533a.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/6533.htm.